 The law provides for specific exemptions or special tax treatment of specified transactions, inter alia, in the following cases:

 The state of vulnerability that characterises the Greek economy, which is subject to permanent handicaps, makes it more difficult for business activities to develop, and in many cases exacerbates their economic difficulties.
 The current tax framework, especially given the increased tax rates that have applied to real estate disposals, social security contributions and excise duties since 1 January 2017, deprives individuals and legal entities of economic resources that could be reinvested, and deprives consumers of disposable income that could help to increase trade.
-Despite the weak growth of the Greek economy (estimated at 2.1% for 2019), house prices increased in 2018 on a weighted average by approximately 7.3% and the sale of real estate property increased on a weighted average by 11.6%.
+Despite the weak growth of the Greek economy (growth at 1.9% for 2019), house prices increased in 2019 on a weighted average by approximately 5%.

-By way of Law 4174/2013 determining the Code of Tax Procedure in force as of 1 January 2014 onwards, Greece introduced a general anti-avoidance clause into its tax system, on the basis of which the tax administration can ignore any 'artificial' arrangement deemed to be aimed at tax avoidance or tax evasion and leading to a tax benefit for the taxpayer when assessing tax due.
-An arrangement is considered artificial if it lacks 'economic or commercial essence'.
+By way of Law 4174/2013 determining the Code of Tax Procedure in force as of 1 January 2014 onwards, Greece introduced a general anti-avoidance clause into its tax system, on the basis of which the tax administration can ignore any "non-genuine" arrangement deemed to be aimed at tax avoidance or tax evasion and leading to a tax benefit for the taxpayer when assessing tax due.
+An arrangement is considered non-genuine if it lacks "economic or commercial essence".

-The Greek Ministry of Finance issues an annual list of jurisdictions that are deemed to be non-co-operative, and a list of jurisdictions that are deemed to have preferential tax regimes, with some jurisdictions appearing on both lists.
+The Greek Ministry of Finance issues an annual list of jurisdictions that are deemed to be non-co-operative, and a list of jurisdictions that are deemed to have preferential tax regimes.

 The tax consequences of transacting business with a resident of a non-co-operative jurisdiction or one with a preferential tax regime are as follows:

-For EU countries with a preferential tax regime, the CFC rules apply only if the scheme is a wholly artificial arrangement, the purpose of which is to avoid or evade tax.
+For EU countries with a preferential tax regime, the CFC rules apply only if the scheme is a wholly non-genuine arrangement, the purpose of which is to avoid or evade tax.

-Greece has ratified the OECD Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information by way of Law 4428/2016, which was signed by Greece on 29 October 2014 (the Agreement).
+Greece has ratified the OECD Multilateral Competent Authority Agreement on Automatic Exchange of Financial Account Information by way of Law 4428/2016 (the Agreement).
 In accordance with the Agreement, Greek financial institutions or Greek branches of international financial institutions are under an obligation to report account information regarding interest, dividends, account balances and sale proceeds from financial assets to the Ministry of Finance, and to follow certain procedures, consistent with the reporting and due diligence procedures set out in the OECD Common Reporting Standard (CRS).
 The Greek competent authorities are obliged to automatically exchange this information annually with the competent authorities in signatory countries where account holders are resident.